Integral-Healthcare/take-home/README.md

 2. Run `npm i` to install all necessary dependencies.
 3. Run `npm run dev` to start the development server.
 4. In a separate terminal, run `npm run server` to start the JSON server.
+5. Visit `http://localhost:3000/` in the browser to see the running app.

 ## The Challenge